Preparation for Parenthood

 Childbirth Preparation, Newborn Care, and Breathing & Relaxation

 This class is recommended for siblings three years old and up.
-The children will practice holding a life-like doll, watch a video about what to expect with a new baby in the family, and tour the hospital to see where mom and baby will be staying.
+The children watch a video about what to expect with a new baby in the family and talk about the hospital where mom and baby will be staying.
+A parent should be present with the child.

-To register for a program or inquire about new program offerings or scheduled dates, call Women’s Resources: (405) 742-5738.
+Use the links above to register online for classes.
+To register for other classes or inquire about new offerings or scheduled dates, call Women’s Resources: (405) 742-5738.